The Home Building Process

 1. Start with a solid foundation — dig & prepare the basement

-Depending on your design, we prepare the base of your home by putting in proper footings.
+Depending on the design, we prepare the base of the home by putting in proper footings.
 Next, we form the foundation walls, which are waterproofed and backfilled.

 We then construct the wooden shell of the house.
 We wrap the house in a protective barrier that prevents rain and snow from entering the house while letting moisture out.
 The roof, windows and exterior doors are then installed.